zspitzer/lucee-performance-analyzer/README.md

 If you run into any issues, **please always describe your Lucee stack** (java version, lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.

-Lucee doesn't yet support accessing plugins installed at the Server Admin plugins from the Web Admin, I have been working on a patch to enable this https://github.com/lucee/Lucee/pull/901
+Lucee doesn't yet support accessing plugins installed at the Server Admin plugins from the Web Admin, I have been working on a patch to enable this https://github.com/lucee/Lucee/pull/901 which was merged in with version 5.3.7.31

 This plugin relies on the same backend API as the built in `Debugging - Logs` view in the Lucee Admin.
 If you don't see any logs there, this plugin won't have anything to report on.